hongks/snazzy/README.md

 # snazzy
-snazzy is a place for people to share out their public calendars easily.
+snazzy is a place for people to share out their selfs, ideas, events, or just talk about life. anything goes.